Back to CBS News Radio.

 Steve Kathan anchors the "CBS World News Roundup", America's longest-running network newscast.

 Since taking the anchor chair, the broadcast has won multiple Edward R. Murrow awards and other honors.
 He's also the host of the daily podcast feature "What's in the News."

-Steve Kathan joined CBS Radio News in 1987 as a newswriter, producing "The World News Roundup" and other broadcasts.
-He worked behind-the-scenes at political conventions, the 1991 London Economic Summit and the 1992 Clinton Inaugural.
-His work on a "20th Century World News Roundup" segment won him a Writer's Guild of America Award.
+Kathan joined CBS News Radio in 1987 as a writer and producer.
+He covered political conventions, the 1991 London Economic Summit and the 1992 Clinton Inaugural.
+His work on the "20th Century World News Roundup" won a Writers Guild of America Award.

 Before joining CBS News, Kathan was an anchor and reporter at WGY Radio in New York's Capital District.
-He was also news director and anchor at a number of stations in New York and Massachusetts.
-He has dabbled in sports coverage, broadcasting Army football and basketball games.
+He also called the action of Army football and basketball games.

 On Twitter: @SteveKathanCBS